TWright-28/Full-Stack-Reddit-Clone/README.md

 - View Statistics of the website
 - Have the ability to filter information of the site and threads

-- Moderator
+- Moderator (Thread creator)
 - Delete posts and comments from specific threads within specific categories
-- Enforce and set rules on categories
+- Enforce and set rules on thread

 - User
 - Create, delete and comment on threads